Which medical procedures might my child need?

 On the day

-You can help reduce your child's anxiety by bringing a favourite toy or something to distract them, such as a tablet or book.
+You can help reduce your child's anxiety by bringing a favourite toy or something to distract them, such as a doll or toy, a tablet or book.

 During the procedure